eModbus/eModbus/README.md

 - non blocking / asynchronous API
 - server, client and bridge modes
 - TCP (Ethernet, WiFi and Async) and RTU interfaces
-- all common and user-defined function codes
+- all common and user-defined Modbus standard function codes

 This has been developed by enthusiasts.
 While we do our utmost best to make robust software, do not expect any bullet-proof, industry deployable, guaranteed software. **See the license** to learn about liabilities etc.